WebDevBernard/ICBC_E-Stamp_Tool/README.md

 ### Daily Use — ICBC E-Stamp and Copy Tool

 9. In **config.xlsx**, set **B3** back to: `ICBC E-Stamp and Copy Tool`

-> If B3 is blank or config.xlsx is missing, the script runs this mode and will not copy to a shared backup folder.

 10. Fill in the following cells:
     - **B13** — Path to the shared ICBC copies folder created in Step 7 and Step 8